I backpacked Tegucigalpa in Honduras, once known as the Murder Capital of the World.

-I spent 4 nights in Tegucigalpa, Honduras, one of the most dangerous countries in the world.
+I spent 4 nights at the Palmira Hostel in Tegucigalpa, Honduras, the least-visited country in Central America.

-I travelled from Ocotal, Nicaragua to Las Manos and then a series of chicken buses to El Paraiso, Danlí and finally to Tegucigalpa, the capital of Honduras.
+I took a series of chicken buses to El Paraiso, Danlí and finally to Tegucigalpa, the capital of Honduras.

 The last part was quite a disaster.
 At the bus station in Danlí, I was faced with trying to get a ticket for the bus along with 500+ migrants from Venezuela.